 Jason Levitis's Bio

-Jason A. Levitis is a Nonresident Fellow with the Center for Health Policy at Brookings.
+Jason A. Levitis is a Nonresident Fellow with the USC-Brookings Schaeffer Initiative for Health Policy.
 He is a leading expert on the Affordable Care Act (ACA) and the intersections of health care and tax law and policy.
 From 2009 until 2017, he served at the U.S. Treasury Department, where he led ACA implementation and was a key architect of ACA tax provisions and state innovation waivers.

 Levitis’s current work focuses on federal and state options for navigating the complex health care landscape.
 As principal at Levitis Strategies LLC, he provides technical assistance and strategic advice on the ACA’s tax provisions, state innovation waivers, tax administration, and regulatory process.
 He works with Princeton University’s State Health and Value Strategies project to advise state officials nationwide.
 His other clients have included the Massachusetts Health Connector and the Solomon Center for Health Law and Policy at Yale Law School, where he is also a Senior Fellow (Nonresident) and Distinguished Visiting Scholar.